d2tsb/PW23/README.md

   - Remove inline CSS-styling
   - Refactor into components
   - fix the text bump, when switching between 'About and Preferences'
+  - instead of year use quarter (q1, q2..) for versioning

 ### Dependencies
   - NodeJS